Applying to the Women’s Peacebuilding Leadership Program (WPLP)

 Who should apply to WPLP?

 Courses in this program will teach peacebuilding and leadership theory alongside practical skills.
-The program includes a strong mentoring component to assist students in enhancing their peacebuilding efforts within the East Africa region.
+The program includes a strong mentoring component to assist students in enhancing their peacebuilding efforts within their region.
 The program involves intensive academic coursework and assignments and a nine-month period of intervention implementation.
-The program is targeting women peacebuilding practitioners who are recognized as possessing leadership potential and whose work has an impact not only in Kenya but also in the East Africa region.
+The program is targeting women peacebuilding practitioners who are recognized as possessing leadership potential.

 What are the requirements for admission?

 Interested candidates must possess the following qualifications:

 - A 4-year undergraduate degree, preferably in the social sciences.
 Candidates who do not meet this criteria but have undergraduate work of at least two years and have extensive peacebuilding experience may be considered.

 - Applicants must have an undergraduate GPA of at least 2.75 (based on a four-point scale).

 - Proficient written and spoken English language skills.

 - At least two years of experience in peacebuilding or related work (related work may be in the fields of conciliation, mediation, trauma healing, advocacy, restorative justice, community development, relief work, etc).

 - Demonstrated leadership or leadership potential.